 Please remember, while the University is doing what it can to protect University-owned computers and the University network, all members of the University have a responsibility to participate in the protection of their computing environment.
-If you own your own computer, make sure you take the appropriate steps, many of which are outlined below, to keep your computer as safe as possible.
+If you own your own computer, make sure you take the appropriate steps, many of which are referenced below, to keep your computer as safe as possible.

-Our network and the computers connected to it are only as secure as the least secure computer that is connected to it, either on campus or through remote access, so please do your part to ensure that your personal computer is virus-free.
+Our network and the computers connected to it are only as secure as the least secure computer connected to it, either on campus or through remote access, so please do your part to ensure that your personal computer is virus-free.

 Please review the University Copyright Policy for information on your responsibilities and possible penalties for violating the Digital Millennium Copyright Act.